telerik/blazor-docs/components/datepicker/overview.md

 ## Header Template

-The DatePicker allows you to customize the rendering of the Calendar popup header.
+The Blazor DatePicker allows you to customize the rendering of the Calendar popup header.
 Learn more from the [Header Template article]({%slug datepicker-header-template%}).

 ## Adaptive Rendering